11 Steps to master 3D Resin printing by Stefan Adolfs

 1. Check your UV power settings.
 Most printers are on 100% or 80% UV power.
 Not every resin works well with these settings.
 This needs to be tested before printing.
 I will get to how to test this in step 3.

 2. Check the LCD screen for ‘dead pixels’.
 On the machines, you can check the exposure settings.
-Put it on 10 seconds and make sure you can see the screen, but DO STARE DIRECTLY into the light.
+Put it on 10 seconds and make sure you can see the screen, but DO NOT STARE DIRECTLY into the light.
 Try to check the screen in an angle.
 You shouldn’t see black dots.
 If this is the case, call up the store where you bought the printer.

 Step 2: Calibrate your Z-axis